On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Preliminaries

 The following well-known result (cf.~Section 6.2 in \cite{DBLP:books/sp/CyganFKLMPPS15}) will be used in this paper.

 \begin{theorem}[\cite{DBLP:journals/mor/Lenstra83,DBLP:journals/mor/Kannan87,DBLP:journals/combinatorica/FrankT87}] ({\sc Feasibility ILP}, resp.) of size $L$ with $p$ variables can be solved using

-arithmetic operations and space polynomial in $L+\log M_x$ (in $L$, resp.), where where $M_x$ is an upper bound on the absolute value a variable can take in a solution, and $M_c$ is the largest absolute value of a coefficient in the cost vector $c$. \end{theorem}
+arithmetic operations and space polynomial in $L+\log M_x$ (in $L$), respectively.
+Here $M_x$ is an upper bound on the absolute value a variable can take in a solution, and $M_c$ is the largest absolute value of a coefficient in the cost vector $c$. \end{theorem}